NIFK14029U Motivation and Pro-Environmental Behaviour - Managing Change

 - apply relevant behavioural theory to environmental cases, be it national park management, transport behaviour, recycling, energy and food consumption or private land management.

 - suggest strategies and actions to enhance environmentally friendly behaviour in selected cases

-- critically discuss opportunities and limitations to behavioural change, given the political, legal, administrative and managerial set up.
+- critically discuss opportunities and limitations to behavioural change in light of overarching political, legal, and structural conditions.

 Academic qualifications equivalent to a BSc degree is recommended.

-Students get feedback on both the assignment and the group report.
-The assignments are handed in continously through the course and students recieve feedback (in plenary, written and oral) continously so it can be used for the next assignment and finally the group report handed in in the end of the course.
-Students receives written feedback for their group report.
+Students get feedback on the group report project component assignments and overall report, from the lecturers and from their peers.
+The report components are handed in at several points through the course and students receive feedback (in plenary and oral) for each, so it can be used for the next assignment and finally the group report handed in at the end of the course.

 - 7,5 ECTS